 Understanding Revocation of Wills

-Revocation is canceling or nullifying a will to replace it with a new one or to return to the state of intestacy.
+Revocation is cancelling or nullifying a will to replace it with a new one or to return to the state of intestacy.
 Revocation can take several forms, and it’s essential to understand how revocation works within Ontario’s legal system:

 Express Revocation: The testator can explicitly revoke a will by creating a new choice with a revocation clause, stating their intention to withdraw all prior wills.
 This is the most straightforward method.